 The 'open' work

 We can agree with these philosophers that ontologically, the open and 'relational' nature of art is always true.
 All experiences, subjects, and objects are mutually interdependent and in the final analysis, it does not make sense to talk about separate objects or discrete experiences.
 According to the Buddhist standpoints that inform my writing, everything is empty and relational.
-This kind of reasoning is itself important, and I will draw upon it towards the end of this text when I discuss aesthetic 'qualities'.
-There, we will see that aesthetic qualities are impossible to pin down and ascribe to any sound.
-Like trying to define what constitutes a 'book', the actual 'quality' is constantly slipping away.
-From an ontological view, it is obviously the case that for example a 'piece of music' always is 'open' to what surrounds it.
+This kind of reasoning is itself important, and I will draw upon it towards the end of this text when discussing aesthetic 'qualities'.
+In that discussion, we will see that aesthetic qualities are impossible to pin down and ascribe to any sound.
+Just like when trying to define what constitutes a 'book', the actual 'quality' is constantly slipping away.
+From an ontological view, it is obviously the case that any 'piece of music' by definition is 'open' to what surrounds it.
 Trying to pinpoint its edges as something separate will be, as the Madhyamika thinkers have shown us, illogical.

-However, contrary to this ontological approach to the idea of 'the open work', I am interested in how an 'erosion' between art and the everyday appears as features of the experiences of listening to certain pieces of music.
-While ontologically all works may be open, phenomenologically they may be not.
-Foucault is correct in that all art experiences are contingent upon, open to, and inclusive of everything else outside of the work, but some art feels more like 'isolated events' whereas other art feels more 'open' to the external environment.
-Ontologically all pieces are open, but phenomenologically some pieces are more open than others.
+Contrary to this ontological approach to the idea of 'the open work', I am interested in how 'erosions' between art and the everyday appear as features of the experiences of listening to certain pieces of music.
+Ontologically speaking, all works may be open.
+Phenomenologically speaking, they may be not.
+Foucault is correct in that all art experiences are contingent upon, open to, and inclusive of phenomena besides the work.
+Yet, one kind of art feels more like a series of 'isolated events' whereas another kind of art feels more 'open' to the external environment.
 Besides trying to capture this openness phenomenologically, I am also interested in it from the viewpoint of poetics.
 From our experience of listening, we know that certain modes of listening are more 'open' to the outside than others, but what are the features of the works that make them so?
 How do musicians and composers make this happen?
-I am interested in unpacking the affordance structures that afford such erosion.
+I am interested in unpacking the affordance structures that can bring about such erosion.

 The 'virtual' world